-The Open Pit is not a tourist destination.
-This place is not built for this purpose.
-There are still many vetrical caves in this hill that may cause a serious danger for ordinary visitors.
-The road to open pit is also not very well maintained.
-If you travel by ordinary car, you must park the car far away down the hill and take a walk to the peak of the Gunong Kik Karak, except of you use 4x4 car.
-This place can be reached by one hour drive from Tanjungpandan to the East, the same way to Manggar.
+Open Pit is not a tourist destination.
+And this place wasn't built for that.
+There are numerous vertical ventilation caves scattered around the hill which could have been fatal to the casual morning visitor.
+The road to the Open Pit was also damaged.
+If you come by ordinary vehicle, you have to park at the foot of the hill and walk up the hill to the top of Gunong Kik Karak, unless you are using a 4x4 vehicle.
+This place can be reached by an hour's drive from Tanjungpandan to the east, in the same direction as to Manggar.

-If you are a photographer either amateur or pro, this place could be a heaven.
-Some of you may already having an experience doing photography hunting in Kawah Putih, the real crater of Patuha mountain in West Java.
-This place is similar, but it has its own unique.
-Your photography hunting target is the color and pattern of rocks, traditional tin mining workers for human object and the crater itself.
-The photos in this website taken just in the middle of the day with no friendly lighting at all.
-You should spend your sunset or sunrise hunting in this place.
-We wish you can produce a wonderful pictures.
+If you are a photographer either amateur or pro, this place will probably be heaven for you.
+Maybe some of you have already taken a photography trip to Kawah Putih, which is a true volcanic crater on Mount Patuha in West Java.
+This place is similar, but has its own uniqueness.
+Your target photo is the color and pattern of the rocks around the crater, the tin miners as human interest and the crater itself.
+The photos on this page were taken during the day with unfavorable lighting conditions.
+You better spend the dawn or the sunset at this place.
+We hope you can produce interesting photos of this place.

-Now, there has no longer tin mining activity in this place, those 2 international companies has no longer operating in Belitung.
-This place is just an abandon crater and not that many people visiting this place as tourist.
-The only activity left is the local people who doing a traditional tin mining activity, trying to find the small remaining tin in the sands inside the caves, as shown in the above pictures.
-They are using very traditional tools like a wok to separate sands from tin.
-They collect sands from down inside the caves.
-This is a very risky business since they do not have sufficient safety, and those caves has been left by the tin companies for more than 20 years.
-But, since this is the only skill and opportunity that they have, they just doing it.
+Now, there are no more roaring machines and busy mining activities in this place, the two companies are no longer operating in Belitung.
+This place is just an abandoned crater and no one comes to this place for sightseeing.
+The only activities in this place are local residents who carry out traditional tin mining, trying to get the remnants of tin from the sand that is left in the cave, as shown in the photo above.
+They used traditional utensils such as a frying pan to separate tin from ordinary sand.
+They collect the remains of sand from inside the cave.
+This is a very dangerous activity, because they do not use adequate safety equipment and the caves have been abandoned for more than 20 years, without adequate ventilation.
+However, because that is the only skill and opportunity they have, they do it anyway.

 Comments Open Pit Mining